Last updated: June 28, 2026

 They ignore equipment changes

-After 30 years of tracking what works and what doesn’t, I’ve simplified my initial horse selection to four filters.
+After tracking what works and what doesn’t over many years, I’ve simplified my initial horse selection to four filters.
 A horse that passes all four is worth a serious look.
 A horse that fails two or more gets passed.
 This doesn’t find every winner — nothing does — but it keeps you out of the worst bets and gives you a consistent framework to work from.

 - Filter 1 — The 30-Day Rule: Did this horse race within the last 14–45 days?
 If yes, pass.
 If no, flag it.